 We recognise that good governance requires a culture of continuous improvement and challenge, we will continue to seek improvement and will be self-critical in doing so to ensure we uphold the highest possible standards of good governance.
-Following the Best Value report, we have also committed to working constructively with the government to achieve improvement and provide any assurance going forward.

 We have put action plans in place to address any issues and regularly report progress via the Corporate Management Team and relevant Committees.